 Since KV-2 was able to store only 36 shells in the car, they might have applied the spare shell rack on the back of the body.
 I painted the jerrican as the accent in gray since there were a lot of dark yellow parts on this body.

-Ｉ had painted the intake vent net in the black, after that it was dry brushed with silver.
+Ｉ had painted the intake vent net in black, after that it was dry brushed with silver.

 Since the crew turned around this huge turret by hand power, it must be hard work and it’s tired very much.
-A German army might not have been able to remodel to an automatic turn system.
+A German army might not have been able to remodel an automatic turn system.

 It is easily assembled, not so many parts in the Trumpeter’s KV series, I can recommend this model to all AFV fans.
 It’s good practice for me to coat a big area this time.